Young People need to be more than just participants in institutional faith -(Andrew Root (2017))

 - We might avoid ‘fat’ or ‘festival’ christian syndrome, where high formation and attendance is at the price of performances and action.

-- Collective social action might be good to put in the youth group programme
+- Collective social action might be good to put in the youth group programme (it might be the programme)

 - Participation as an ongoing principle within youth work (which i hope it is- see prev posts) also has a theological premise – the two way participation in which God indwells in us, for the disciple to also participate in the ongoing story